eytyet/ProgressMaskView/README.md

 ## How to Use

-You can use it with Interface Builder or code.
+You can use ProgressMaskView on Interface Builder or from code.

 ### Interface Builder
-1. Put a UIView and change its class to ProgressMaskView.
+Put a UIView and change its class to ProgressMaskView.

 **Notes:**
-- If you want to cover entire screen, you have to put the ProgressMaskView into the UITabBarController or UINavigationBarController when you use it.
+- If you want to cover whole screen, you have to add a ProgressMaskView onto the UITabBarController or UINavigationBarController when you use it.
-- You should set `false` to  `uninstall:` argument at `hide` function.
-It is true by default.
+- You should set `false` to  `uninstall:` argument at `hide` function to avoid removing it from the view hierarchy.
+It is `true` by default.

 ### Code
-This is easiest way to use this.
+I suggest this way.
 Just pass the current view controller to the install(to:) function.
 This view will automatically insert itself into the appropriate position of the view hierarchy.
+If you use UITabBarController or UINavigationController, it will find these root view controller.
-At the end, this view will remove itself at `hide` request.
+At the end, this view will remove itself when `hide` is called.

-Start:
-1. Make a `ProgressMaskView` instance.
-2. Pass current UIViewController to the `install(to:)` method of the instance.
-3. Call the `show(in:)` method to show the progress view.

-Update:
-4. Specify the `progress` property like a UIProgressView to update UI.

-End:
-5. Call the `hide(in:uninstall:completion:)` method at the end.

-That's all.
-This view automatically decide appropriate insert point in the view hierarchy and insert it, set up all constraint, and start animation.
-At the end, this view is removed from the tree so that it can be freed.

-If you want, you can use Interface builder.
-But I suggest above code approach because it is easier.
+Refer to the sample code below.

 ## Customization
  - Change colors.